 MEG Energy plays an active role in connecting its growing production to market demand through a 50% ownership in the Access Pipeline.

-Access Pipeline is a 345-kilometre dual line running between MEG’s Christina Lake Project and the Edmonton-area upgrading, refining and transportation hub, Access comprises two pipelines:
+Access Pipeline is a 345-kilometre dual line running between MEG’s Christina Lake Project and the Edmonton-area upgrading, refining and transportation hub, the recently expanded Access system includes two pipelines:

 The expansion of the Access Pipeline continues our strategy of ensuring MEG has control of the necessary pipeline export capacity in place as production volumes increase.
-Together with the planned Stonefell Terminal, Access effectively places MEG’s wellhead at the Edmonton hub at a low transportation cost, while also providing the ability to temporarily store products during periods of market disruption or transportation constraint.
+Together with the Stonefell Terminal, Access effectively places MEG’s wellhead at the Edmonton hub at a low transportation cost, while also providing the ability to temporarily store products during periods of market disruption or transportation constraint.

 Pipeline Safety – Our Top Priority